Argentina strikes $65 bln debt deal to break deadlock

 Under the deal, payment dates on the new bonds will be Jan.
 9 and July 9, instead of March 4 and Sept.
 4. The new bonds will begin amortizing in January 2025 and mature in July 2029.
 Fernandez and Economy Minister Martin Guzman had been adamant that Argentina was unable to improve the offer made in early July, though people close to the talks said there could be wiggle room to sweeten the offer.

-Argentina struck a $57 billion loan deal with the IMF in 2018 and has said it will seek a new program with the fund after it wraps up its talks with private creditors.
+Argentina struck a $57 billion loan deal with the International Monetary Fund in 2018 and has said it will seek a new program with the fund after it wraps up its talks with private creditors.
+"A very significant step.
+Look forward to a successful conclusion in the interest of all," IMF head Kristalina Georgieva said in a congratulatory post on Twitter.